tfsojon/richinsql-blog/content/post/2019-04-18-encryption-with-symmetric-keys-certificates.md

 ![](/img/Encryption-More-Data-Read-Back.png)

-Performance wise this would be extremely horrible, it isn&#8217;t recommended to encrypt a primary key column, in production, there would be another column that would be the primary key and live within the index however this is for demonstration purposes only.
+Performance wise this would be extremely horrible, it isn't recommended to encrypt a primary key column, in production, there would be another column that would be the primary key and live within the index however this is for demonstration purposes only.

 ### Backup Them Keys